bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Social and Behavioral Cues

-Regular behaviors help reinforce the cues received by the suprachiasmatic nucleus.
+Regular habits strengthen the signals received by the suprachiasmatic nucleus.

 Circadian Disruption: Causes and Consequences